Are you regularly staying late at the office? You might think it's the productive and career-advancing thing to do.

 You’ll Still Have Work to do Tomorrow

-No matter how hard you work, there will always be emails to answer, fires to put out, and items on your to-do list.
-It doesn’t stop whether you’re at the office or at home, so you might as well leave work on time and recharge yourself.
+No matter how hard you work, there will always be emails to answer and items on your to-do list.
+It doesn’t stop whether you’re at the office or at home.
+You might as well leave work on time and recharge yourself.